New Full Time Faculty

 Five College Dance Joint Lecturer in Dance of Africa / African Diaspora

-Born in Havana, Cuba, Neri holds an MFA in dance with a minor in film from the University of Colorado at Boulder, and is a PhD candidate at the University of West Indies.
+Born in Havana, Cuba, Neri holds an MFA in dance with a minor in film from the University of Colorado at Boulder, and a PhD candidate at the University of West Indies.
 She also studied at Instituto Superior de Artes and Escuela Nacional de Instructores de Artes in, Havana.
 Neri is the founder and artistic director of IFE-ILE Afro-Cuban Dance Company, based in Miami, which repertoire combines traditional and contemporary fusion dance works.
 The company founded in 1996 has performed worldwide in tours, commercials and films, and also produces the IFE-ILE Afro-Cuban Dance Festival every summer in Miami, FL, since its creation in 1998.
 The festival contains an academic conference component that attracts local and international participants and renowned scholars among them the late Dr. Katherine Dunham in 2004.
 During her career, spanning over twenty years, Neri has worked on numerous international tours, movies, television and theatrical productions with renowned artists.
 She choreographed Estefan’s Grammy award-winning video "No me Dejes de Querer" and actor Andy Garcia’s directorial debut movie "The Lost City."
-Currently, Neri is completing a doctorate in Cultural Studies at the University of West Indies.
-Her research focuses on dance and migration, cultural appropriation, multimedia performances and hybridization in popular culture.
+Dr. Torres's research focuses on dance and migration, cultural appropriation, multimedia performances and hybridization in popular culture.

 Assistant Professor of Dance, Amherst College